Madd Rules in Tajweed: Complete Guide to Vowel Elongation

 • Madd Type: Madd Asli (natural elongation)

-• Pronunciation: Hold the "ā" sound for 2 counts
+• Pronunciation Guide: Say "q" then hold the "ā" sound for 2 counts (count "one-two"), then say "la"

 • Transliteration: yaqūlu